muon-data/muon/README.md

 If no schema is available, all values are treated as [text](#text).

-When parsing a document, any [definition](#definition) which does not have a matching line in the schema must trigger an error.

 For each [table](#table) in a schema, a single [definition](#definition) can include `default` (after the [type](#type)).
 This allows the table's [value](#value) to replace that definition (as a shortcut).